nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ## Introduction

 NuoDB supports SQL interface used by the client applications to connect to the database.
-The connection protocol used by the NuoDB drivers is a two stage process.
+The connection protocol used by the NuoDB drivers is a two-stage process.
-First the driver establishes connection with the NuoDB Admin which provides the driver with a Transaction Engine (TE) connection information.
+First, the driver establishes a connection with the NuoDB Admin which provides the driver with Transaction Engine (TE) connection information.
 A new connection is established to the provided TE.
 After completing the client protocol, the connection can be used by the application to execute SQL statements.
-The two stage connection process allows custom configuration of flexible and rich connection load balancing rules.
+The two-stage connection protocol allows the configuration of flexible and rich connection load balancing rules.
 The `LBQuery` expression syntax can be used to specify the set of suitable TEs to service SQL clients and the strategy used to distribute connections to these TEs among SQL clients.
-A _direct_ connection towards TEs is also supported, however, the load balancing must be done by the client application.
+A _direct_ connection towards TEs is also supported, however, the connection load balancing must be done by the client application.

 For more information on NuoDB client connections, check [Client Development](https://doc.nuodb.com/nuodb/latest/client-development/).

 SQL clients and applications running in the same Kubernetes cluster as the NuoDB domain can connect to the database with the default NuoDB Helm Charts configuration using the NuoDB Admin `ClusterIP` service or directly using the TE `ClusterIP` service.
 This document focuses on external client applications running outside of the Kubernetes cluster where the NuoDB database is hosted.
-Allowing external access to NuoDB database is not enabled by default and requires additional configuration.
+Allowing external access to the NuoDB database is not enabled by default and requires additional configuration.

 ## Transaction Engine Groups

-A TE group consist of TEs with the same configuration which are part of the same database most often used to serve specific SQL workload.
+A TE group consists of TEs with the same configuration which is part of the same database most often used to serve specific SQL workload.
-NuoDB Helm Charts 3.4.0+ supports deployment of one or more TE groups per database.
+NuoDB Helm Charts 3.4.0+ supports the deployment of one or more TE groups per database.

-Multiple deployments of `database` chart for the same NuoDB database can be done in the same Kubernetes namespace where only one of them is _primary_.
+Multiple deployments of the `database` chart for the same NuoDB database can be done in the same Kubernetes namespace where only one of them is _primary_.
 One or more _secondary_ Helm releases are used to deploy additional TE groups for the same database with different configuration options.
 This allows flexible configuration of each TE group including but not limited to the number of TEs in a group, their resource requirements, process labels, and scheduling rules.
 SQL clients can be configured to target each TE group separately using NuoDB Admin load balancer rules.